transferwise/pipelinewise/docs/project/contribution.rst

      compatible across every target connetor.

 2. Add your target to `singer-connectors <https://github.com/transferwise/pipelinewise/tree/master/singer-connectors>`_ directory.
-   The directory should have only a ``requirements.txt`` file with a reference and version of the tap in PyPI.
+   The new directory should have only one ``requirements.txt`` file with a reference and version of the tap in PyPI.
-   Some targets are forks of the community versions and customised to PipelineWise.
+   Some taps are forks of the community versions and customised to PipelineWise.
 If new fork or project required in PyPI please mention this the PR.
+The TransferWise team will create the PyPi package.

 3. Document your target in the :ref:`targets_list` section with some YAML examples.
    The editable documentation is at `GitHub Targets in RST format <https://github.com/transferwise/pipelinewise/tree/master/docs/connectors/targets>`_.